q2ebanking/boa-constrictor/README.md

 [Selenium WebDriver Driver Requirements](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/) page to set them up.
 (Alternatively, you can install certain WebDrivers as [NuGet packages](https://www.nuget.org/packages?q=webdriver).)
+If you try to run tests using Boa Constrictor but get a `DriverServiceNotFoundException`, then double-check your WebDriver installation.

 Once your project is set up, follow the [quickstart tutorial](TUTORIAL.md) to learn about the Screenplay Pattern and how to write Boa Constrictor code.
+Example code is located under the `Boa.Constrictor.Example` project.

 ### Brief Example Code